opentraildata/OpenTrails-Mobile/README.md

 sudo npm install -g ios-sim
 ```

-Once you have Cordova installed, clone the GitHub repo.
-To install the application in a projects directory on your computer. **In the following command, change `YOUR_PROJECTS_DIRECTORY` to the directory you want the projet installed in**:
+Once you have Cordova installed, clone the GitHub repo. **In the following command, change `YOUR_PROJECTS_DIRECTORY` to the directory you want the project to be downloaded into**:

 ```
 git clone https://github.com/rclosner/trails-mobile ~/YOUR_PROJECTS_DIRECTORY/trails-mobile